 AOS with honors, CIA, Hyde Park, NY.

 A Certified Hospitality Educator (CHE), Bruce Mattel graduated with honors from The Culinary Institute of America in 1980.
 He is the founder of the SkillsUSA postsecondary chapter at the CIA.
 Since its creation in 2006, student members of the chapter have consistently earned top awards at state and national competitions.
-Chef Mattel is also co-chair of the SkillsUSA national culinary competition, and trainer for the culinary competitor representing the United States at WorldSkills Competitions in Calgary in 2009 and London in 2011.
+Chef Mattel is also co-chair of the SkillsUSA national culinary competition.
+He mentored the culinary competitor representing the United States at WorldSkills Competitions in Calgary in 2009 and London in 2011.

 Bruce Mattel is the author of Catering: A Guide to Managing a Successful Business Operation (John Wiley & Sons, 2008).